Traffic pumping: Voice over IP

 In 2006, various startup companies began to offer voice over IP or Internet fax services which purported to be "free"; the companies operated from Iowa or used Iowa local numbers.
 One such service, callchinaforfree.com invited users to call a number in Iowa's area code 641 to reach a voice-over-Internet gateway from which calls could be made to China (country code +86) at no additional cost.
 Another, talkdigits.com, operated under multiple names (FreeDigits, TalkDigits, OfficeDigits, FaxDigits, ClickDigits, and SIPnumber) to offer a "free US phone number" to receive "free inbound calls" and voicemail or "free fax service" with "unlimited incoming faxes" which would then be delivered outside the region via broadband Internet.

 By 2007, calls ceased being placed to China for the price of a call to rural Iowa as AT&T disputed millions of dollars' worth of calls.
-By 2008, the offer of a free Iowa number for inbound Internet voice and fax calls had also been withdrawn.
+By 2008, the offer of a free Iowa number for inbound Internet voice and fax calls had been withdrawn, and the site talkdigits.com is now defunct and no longer accessible.